peterkwkwan/Programming_Theory/network.md

 ## What is CORS?

+- Cross-Origin Resource Sharing
+- Browsers have a security policy known as Same-Origin Policy (SOP)

+## What is Cross-Site Request Forgery (CSRF / XSRF)?

+- Method by which malicious scripts try to impersonate a user by exploiting a browser's trusted connection with a site

 ## Traditionally, why has it been better to serve site assets from multiple domains?

 ## Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.